rich98/redhat_ubuntu_audit/README.md

 Need a feature?
 Why not ask for it!
 What other versions of linux test?
 Hazppy to just point me at the ISO Feel free to conbtribute.

-Auditscript 3.6.0 coming soon
- - last logged on history
- - Scheck running as sudo
- - and more....

 Would you like to see process info?